-- Coventry paid Pele Gold \$25,000 initial payment and \$75,000 cash on signing the Definitive Agreement; - Coventry earned a 51% interest in the project by spending \$1,500,000 at Ardeen within 18 months of entering into the Definitive Agreement; - Once Coventry had earned a 51% interest, it could have elected to increase its interest to 75% by spending an additional \$1,500,000 at Ardeen by the 42nd month after signing the Definitive Agreement.
-As of March 31, 2015, Coventry had not spent the additional \$1,500,000 within the specified 42 month period, and its interest in the project is currently at 51%.
-Future decisions about spending at Ardeen may have an impact on the relative ownership of Coventry and Pele in the Joint Venture.
+- Coventry paid Pele Gold \$25,000 initial payment and \$75,000 cash on signing the Definitive Agreement; - Coventry funded enough expenditures to earn a 51% interest in the project by spending \$1,500,000 at Ardeen within 18 months of entering into the Definitive Agreement; - Once Coventry had funded enough expenditures to earn a 51% interest, it could have elected to increase its interest to 75% by spending an additional \$1,500,000 at Ardeen by the 42nd month after signing the Definitive Agreement.
+In February 2014, Coventry reported that it sold its stake in the project to Chalice Gold Mines Limited.
+As of March 31, 2016, Chalice had not spent the additional \$1,500,000 within the specified 42 month period, and its option to increase its ownership to 75% has expired.
+Future decisions about spending at Ardeen may have an impact on the relative ownership of Chalice and Pele in the Joint Venture.